Break-Into-Data/30-Day-ML/README.md

 Of course, you can take each module independently.

-### Prerequisites
+## 🛠️ Prerequisites

-* Basic to Intermediate Python
+* Python Skills: Comfort with Python, ranging from basic syntax to intermediate applications.
-* Being comfortable with command line
+* Command Line Proficiency: Familiarity with basic command line operations.
-* Prior exposure to linear algebra will be helpful (e.g. you studied it in college but forgot)
+* Project Experience: Prior experience with project development will help you maximize your learning.

-## Asking questions
+## ❓ Asking questions

+Have queries?
+Don't hesitate to reach out:

+Get ready to enhance your machine learning skills with a community of enthusiastic learners and seasoned experts!